 The Faculty of Native Studies distinctively combines Aboriginal community knowledge and concerns with the scholarly standards and methods of a research-intensive university to offer multidisciplinary education in a rigorous, respectful academic environment attentive to local, national and international concerns.

-In this scholarly and methodological context, the MA in Native Studies emphasizes two areas of research strength in the Faculty:
+In this scholarly and methodological context, the MA in Native Studies emphasizes research strengths in the faculty:

 - A four-year undergraduate degree with a cumulative average of a minimum of 3.0 GPA (on a four point letter grading scale) in the last ★60 of the program with normally at least ★12 of undergraduate courses in Native Studies or courses with significant Aboriginal content.
 This is, however, a competitive process – a 3.0 GPA is necessary but may not be sufficient.